-- 1 cup parsley leaves (tightly packed)
+- 1 cup parsley leaves (roughly chopped and packed tightly)

-- ⅔ cup Hazelnuts (*toast them for a sweeter, mellower taste)
+- ⅔ cup Hazelnuts (roasted)

 - 1 small garlic clove (minced)

-- 1 tbsp lemon zest (from 1 lemon)
+- 1 tbsp lemon zest (from 1-2 lemons)

 To prepare the mushrooms…

 - Cut off the mushroom stems then slice thinly with a knife or use your food processor.
-Add the slicing attachment to the bowl, pop the mushrooms a handful at a time in the shute, then pulse.
-Using your food processor makes for thinner slices.
-Transfer to a mixing bowl.

 - Arrange in a salad bowl and serve.